micky0919/insight-ai/README.md

 **Multi-Agents Framework**: The Multi-Agents Framework within Insight AI is a data-driven and self-evolving system consisting of multiple LLM agents, each responsible for different areas of insight discovery.
 These agents work collaboratively to validate the generated results and make necessary self-corrections based on ongoing analysis and feedback.

+To experience Insight AI yourself, please feel free to access the application on [Streamlit Cloud](https://insightai.streamlit.app/
+).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>